Human resource management, Innovation and quality management/CAF in public sector

 Combining the different modules in the programme, your organisation will develop its organisational capabilities to apply the most effective KM and TM tools.

-Through interactive workshops and peer-to-peer learning, we will help you and coach you in order to
+Through interactive workshops and peer-to-peer learning, this course will help you and coach you to:

 • create effective KM practices;